 The Governing Body monitors the Complaints Procedure, in order to ensure that all complaints are handled properly.
 The headteacher will log all formal complaints received by the School and record how they were resolved.
-Governors will examine this log on an annual basis and consider the need for any changes to the procedure.
+Governors will review these on an annual basis and consider the need for any changes to the procedure.